rhildred/chooseYourOwnAdventure/README.md

 # chooseYourOwnAdventure
-choose your own adventure with jQuery mobile
+choose your own adventure with jQuery mobile ... see it in action [here](https://rhildred.github.io/chooseYourOwnAdventure)